Equivariant Coarse (Co-)Homology Theories: Examples

+\begin{rem} For coarsely disconnected spaces $X$, it is debatable what the correct definition of the reduced stable Higson corona is.
+One could also ask for $f(x)-f(y)\in D\otimes\Kom$ for all $x,y\in X$, not just for those in the same connected component, just like the reduced singular (co-)chain complexes are obtained from the unreduced ones by augmentation with one copy of $\Z$ and not with one copy for each connected component of the space.
+As a result, the $\K$-theory of this reduced version of the stable Higson corona would not satisfy flasqueness (cf.\ Lemma~\ref{lem:sHigCorRedFlasque}), which is in analogy to reduced singular (co-)homology not vanishing on disjoint unions of more than one contractible spaces.

+Our choice of definition is due to the fact that flasqueness is an indispensable technical tool and we need a version of this coarse cohomology theory satisfying this axiom.
+Later on, in Section~\ref{sec:reducedtransgression}, we will also discuss a more flexible notion of topological reduced coarse (co-)homology, which also allows for componentwise augmentation. \end{rem}

-Note that we would immediately obtain long exact sequences for the $\K$-theory groups $\K_{1-*}(\sHigCor(-,-;D))$ if only the restriction maps to $A$ were surjective.
+{ Note that we would immediately obtain long exact sequences for the $\K$-theory groups $\K_{1-*}(\sHigCor(-,-;D))$ and $\K_{1-*}\big(\sHigCorRed(-,-;D)\big)$ if only the restriction maps to $A$ were surjective.
 Unfortunately, this is a rather delicate problem which has only been solved in special cases.
 Willett had shown it for pairs of coarsely connected proper metric spaces for the reduced stable Higson coronas with trivial coefficients $D=\C$ \cite[Lemma 3.4]{WillettHomological}, but the proof also works for arbitrary coefficients and the claim for the unreduced stable Higson corona is an easy consequence.
-Bunke and Engel have discussed a generalization to a bigger class of coarse spaces, but couldn't overcome all dificulties \cite[Section 5]{BunkeEngel_CoarseCohomologyTheories}.
+We will show in Lemma~\ref{lem:Willettssurjectivity} below how to deduce the generalization to coarsely disconnected proper metric spaces.
+Bunke and Engel have discussed a generalization to a bigger class of coarse spaces, but also could not overcome all dificulties \cite[Section 5]{BunkeEngel_CoarseCohomologyTheories}.

-Let us not bother to find the best possible generalization but instead take the simple approach of restricting our attention to coarsely connected proper metric spaces to which Willett's results apply.